danielsaidi/website_danielsaidi/collections/_posts/2018/2018-09-19-swiftydropbox-crashes-in-swift-4_2.md

 ---

 After installing Xcode 10 yesterday, I started migrating some libraries to Swift 4.2.
-While most migrations were painless, one caused me some headache, since the library depends on `SwiftyDropbox` which does not yet support Swift 4.2.
+While most migrations were painless, one failed, since it depends on `SwiftyDropbox` which doesn't support Swift 4.2.

-Adding `SwiftyDropbox` to the library makes it compile, but the demo app crashes at runtime, with the following error:
+Adding `SwiftyDropbox` to the library makes it compile, but the code then crashes at runtime instead, with the following error:

 ```swift
 dyld: Symbol not found: _$S8Dispatch0A3QoSV0B6SClassO7utilityyA2EmFWC